 Objective 1.1 To maintain a catastrophe (CAT) incident response plan.
 Description Assure a detailed Plan is in place.
 Update and make improvements to the Plan after an incident or a test.
 Annually submit updated Plan as required by Texas Insurance Code 2210.
-Purpose • To plan for delivering essential services in the case of a catastrophic incident.
+Purpose To plan for delivering essential services in the case of a catastrophic incident.
 To keep the Plan current with changes in the Associations' workflows and procedures.
 Participants General Manager, All Departments Action Plans Claims Selects the Plan committee and recruits staff to assist with updates.
 Sets regular meetings of the committee to develop updates.
 Implements feedback from Plan tests.
 Meets with TWIA/TFPA Departments to review updates.
 Submits the Plan to the Executive Leadership Team for approval.
 All Departments Review Plan to identify and assess roles and responsibilities.
 Assist with updating the Plan, including sending updates to the CAT Plan committee.
 Assist with training Department staff on Plan requirements.
 Work under Corrective Action Program (CAP) to ensure continuous improvement.
 Assist with implementing testing, including Department tests of relevant objectives.
 General Manager and Executive Leadership Team review and give Plan approval.
+Communications and Legislative Affairs submits Plan to internal and external stakeholders no later than June 1.
 Claims works with Executive Leadership Team to identify areas for improvement and creates an improvement plan including testing, training and exercises.
 Exhibits, or Related Documents Appendix A - CAT Plan Revisions Log Additional Information The Vice President of Claims networks with other wind pools concerning CAT mitigation and claims processing.
-Compliance Fulfills the need to model one, two, and four-in-100 year storms, and the need to describe pre- and post- storm processes as per Texas Insurance Code 2210.455.
+Compliance Fulfills the need to model one, two, and four-in-100 year storms, and the need to describe pre- and post-storm processes as per Texas Insurance Code 2210.455.
 QA or Testing